What is Endometrial Ablation?

-Endometrial ablations are done for several reasons.
-However, the main symptoms that may lead your gynecologist, Dr. Mariz, is to inform you about an ablation are if you experience some of the following:
+You may need to undergo endometrial ablations for several reasons.
+However, the main symptoms that may lead your gynecologist, Dr. Mariz, to inform you about an ablation are:

-- Heavy bleeding during your menses that disrupts your everyday life, especially if it is more than 2 pads an hour during your periods
+- Heavy bleeding during your menses that disrupts your everyday life, especially if it is more than two pads an hour during your periods

 - Heavy bleeding that causes you to be anemic (have low blood counts) which can lead to chronic fatigue, generalized tiredness, and low energy